BLEMAB European project: muon imaging technique applied to blast furnaces: Introduction

-Muon imaging has been proposed in the past for blast furnace imaging, as described in \cite{MUBLAST,L09}.
-These works demonstrate the feasibility of measuring the density distribution of the lower part of a blast furnace using the muon radiography technique.
-However, a direct measurement of the height of the casting surface had not yet been hypothesized.
 This is the main objective of the BLEMAB proposal, for which a muon tracking system of large acceptance and appropriate angular resolution is being developed.
-This equipment will be installed at the blast furnaces hosted in the ArcelorMittal site in Bremen (Germany) for many months, in order to allow long-term data collection and the development of a monitoring methodology based on the online analysis of muon trajectories and on the comparison with realistic simulations.
+This equipment will be installed at the blast furnaces hosted in the ArcelorMittal (AM) site in Bremen (Germany) for many months, in order to allow long-term data collection and the development of a monitoring methodology based on the online analysis of muon trajectories and on the comparison with realistic simulations.
 Muographic measurements will also be compared with measurements obtained using an enhanced multipoint vertical probe (E-MPVP) and standard blast furnace models for validation.

-Section \ref{sec:simulations} introduces the software simulation framework used for a preliminary simulation and a new framework based on the GEANT4 package, already available but still under development for further improvements, that will be used to realize the full simulations using the most realistic models of the ArcelorMittal blast furnaces.
+Section \ref{sec:simulations} introduces the software simulation framework used for a preliminary simulation and a new framework based on the GEANT4 package, already available but still under development for further improvements, that will be used to realize the full simulations using the most realistic models of the AM's blast furnaces.

 Some details of the prototype detector under development for the BLEMAB project are presented in section \ref{sec:apparatus}, together with preliminary results obtained from a test of a small prototype tracking plane implementing the BLEMAB concepts.